TOKITO: THE 540-DAY JOURNEY OF A CULINARY MAVERICK

 ABOUT THE DIRECTOR

-Ari Mizutani is a film director and an editor from Japan.
-She began filmmaking during college, and later moved to the U.S and joined the post production Cutters Studios.
-There, she established her position as a leading Asian documentary film editor on the west coast after she edited the Academy Award nominated documentary film, The Tsunami and the Cherry Blossom, directed by Lucy Walker.
-After coming back to Japan, Aki has been working as a director and editor for documentaries and commercials.
+Aki Mizutani is a film director and editor from Japan.
+She began filmmaking during college, and later moved to the U.S. and joined the post-production company Cutters Studios.
+There, she established her position as a leading Asian documentary film editor on the West Coast, after she edited the Academy Award-nominated documentary film The Tsunami and the Cherry Blossom, directed by Lucy Walker.
+After returning to Japan, Mizutani has been working as a director and editor for documentaries and commercials.